apple/swift-nio/Sources/NIOCore/Docs.docc/loops-futures-concurrency.md

     runtime ones.
 This makes it possible to introduce crashes in your code.
 Please ensure that you are 100% confident that the isolation domains align.
 If you are not sure that the your code is running on the relevant ``EventLoop``, prefer the non-isolated type.

+> Warning: ``EventLoop/assumeIsolated()`` **must not** be called from a Swift concurrency
+    context, either an async method or from within an actor.
+This is because it uses runtime checking of the event loop to confirm that the value is not being sent to a different concurrency domain.

+    When using an ``EventLoop`` as a custom actor executor, this API can be used to retrieve a value that region based isolation will then allow to be sent to another domain.